Church and nation: A guide to Christian political theology

 This is a series of links to articles here that tackle various issues related to politics, government, and Christian nationalism.

-These aren’t written from a political standpoint, but they discuss Biblical and spiritual principles that should govern how Christians participate in politics and think about topics like power, winning, and the place of nations in God’s plans.
-A few of them address Scriptures that are commonly misapplied to America.
+These aren’t written from a partisan standpoint, but they discuss Biblical and spiritual principles that should govern how Christians participate in politics and think about topics like power, winning, and the place of nations in God’s plans.
+Some are lessons we can learn from some of the kings in the Bible, and a few of them address Scriptures that are commonly misapplied to America.

 Holiness is more important to God than victory